Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: NUMERICAL BENEFITS

-In the numerical implementation for computing the R-CLVF, equation \eqref{eqn:CLVF_DPP} is solved on a discrete grid, until some convergence threshold is met, this leads to the well-known ``curse of dimensionality.''
+In the numerical computation of the R-CLVF, equation \eqref{eqn:CLVF_DPP} is solved on a discrete grid, until some convergence threshold is met, which leads to the well-known ``curse of dimensionality.''
 In this section, we provide two main methods to overcome this issue: the warmstarting technique and the system decomposition technique.
-Necessary proofs are provided and the effectiveness is validated with a 10D example in the numerical example.
+Necessary proofs are provided, and the effectiveness is validated with a 10D example in the numerical example.